-Coinbase Available Countries
+Coinbase Supported and Restricted Countries

 Coinbase Country Eligibility